philippgille/gokv/README.md

     fmt.Printf("foo: %+v", *retrievedVal) // Prints `foo: {Bar:baz}`

     // Delete value
-    err = client.Delete("foo123")
+    err = store.Delete("foo123")
     if err != nil {
         panic(err)
     }
 }
 ```

-As commented in the above code, this code does the following:
+As described in the comments, that code does the following:

+1. Create a client for Redis
+2. Call `interactWithStore()`, which requires a `gokv.Store` as parameter.
+This method then:
-1. Store an object of type `foo` in the Redis server running on `localhost:6379` with the key `foo123`
+    1. Stores an object of type `foo` in the Redis server running on `localhost:6379` with the key `foo123`
-2. Retrieve the value for the key `foo123`
+    2. Retrieves the value for the key `foo123`
     - The check if the value was found isn't needed in this example but is included for demonstration purposes
-3. Print the value.
+    3. Prints the value.
 It prints `foo: {Bar:baz}`, which is exactly what was stored before.
-4. Delete the value
+    4. Deletes the value

+Now let's say you don't want to use Redis but Consul instead.
+You just have to make three simple changes:

+1. Replace the import of `"github.com/philippgille/gokv/redis"` by `"github.com/philippgille/gokv/consul"`
+2. Replace `redis.DefaultOptions` by `consul.DefaultOptions`
+3. Replace `redis.NewClient(options)` by `consul.NewClient(options)`

+Everything else works the same way. `interactWithStore()` is completely unaffected.

 Project status
 --------------